fullstackdev42/anishinaabemowin/readme.md

-# Memory Card Game
+# Word Match Game

-This is a simple memory card game.
+This is a simple word matching game.
 The goal is to match all the cards in the fewest number of moves.

-Click on a card to reveal its symbol.
-Click on a second card to reveal its symbol.
-If the symbols match, the cards will remain face up.
-If the symbols do not match, the cards will be hidden again.
+Click on a card to select it.
+Click on a second card to match it.
+If the words match, the cards will remain disappear.
+If the symbols do not match, the cards will be deselected.
 Continue until all cards are matched.

 ## Instructions